-For my part, I called B.S. as soon as I began reading about QM.
+For my part, I was skeptical as soon as I began reading about QM.
 I understand it is an effective theory.
 I simply can not accept limitations on the search for an implementation to nature.
 GR also presents certain limitations conceptually due to its geometry.
 The beauty of pure geometry appears to distract in some sense from the search for an implementation of that geometry.
 Oddly, physicists are correct that nature is ultimately a dynamical geometry, but GR and QM stopped a few assembly levels short of the goal.

 J Mark Morris : Boston : Massachusetts